NabilHadi/shopping-cart/README.md

 ## Description

-A fake store website that sells Icons, Made to utilize Test-driven development (TDD) approach in React
+A fake Shop website that sells Icons, Made to utilize Test-driven development (TDD) approach in React

 ## Built with